OpenFn/lightning/web-queue-worker.md

 Draft.
 Note that this architecture is only for the final `:attempts` queue, not for fairness or limiting.

+Remember that:
+1. A workflow is
+2. An attempt is
+3. A run is

 ```mermaid
 sequenceDiagram
 autonumber